Gas blending: Customized gas mixtures for analytical applications

 Calibration gas mixtures are generally produced in batches by gravimetric or volumetric methods.

 The gravimetric method uses sensitive and accurately calibrated scales to weigh the amounts of gases added into the cylinder.
 Precise measurement is required as inaccuracy or impurities can result in incorrect calibration.
 The container for calibration gas must be as close to perfectly clean as practicable.
-The cylinders may be cleaned by purging with high purity nitrogen, the vacuumed.
-For particularly critical mixtures the cylinder may be heated while being vacuumed to facilitate removal of any impurities adhering to the walls.
+The cylinders may be cleaned by purging with high purity nitrogen, then evacuated.
+For particularly critical mixtures the cylinder may be heated while being evacuated to facilitate removal of any impurities adhering to the walls.

 After filling, the gas mixture must be thoroughly mixed to ensure that all components are evenly distributed throughout the container to prevent possible variations on composition within the container.
 This is commonly done by rolling the container horizontally for 2 to 4 hours.

 Methods

 Several methods are available for gas blending.
 These may be distinguished as batch methods and continuous processes.